Is There a Market for Quality?

 George Jessel

-When push comes to shove, regardless of what we’re saying, it’s all just a convenient alibi.
-Whether or not there’s any truth to our justification, it’s really just an excuse.
-Whether or not our client is mistaken, misinformed or has simply been misled by an intermediary, it’s just an excuse to keep us from doing meaningful work.
+When push comes to shove, regardless of what excuse we’re using, this kind of talk is all just a convenient alibi.
+Whether or not there’s any truth to our justifications, they’re really just an excuse.
+Whether or not our client is mistaken, misinformed, or has simply been misled by someone else, it’s all just an excuse to keep us from having to do meaningful work.

-Yes, it’s easier, it’s cheaper and it’s less of a challenge to simply give them what they want.
-But that doesn’t mean we’re doing what we’re really meant to do.
+Yes, it’s cheaper, easier, and less difficult to simply give them what they want.
+That doesn’t mean that we’re doing what we really should be doing.

-And yes, before you start with the excuses, I already know that there will always be a certain segment of the market that’s going to demand the Dollar Store product.
-That’s a given.
-But that’s not the fact we’re discussing here.
+Now, before you start blowing up my inbox with the excuses, I am already aware of the fact that there will always be a certain segment of the market that wants nothing more than a Dollar Store-type product.
+That’s a given, but it’s not what we’re discussing here.

-The masses are out there, crying out for us to give them what they want (at a price they want to pay.)
+The masses are out there, crying out for us to give them what they want (at a price they’re willing to pay.)

-But it’s our choice whether or not we want to listen.
-We can choose to open a Taco Bell, serving the lowest quality food allowed by law, making a miniscule profit margin on each sale and hoping to turn a profit based on volume.
+We could choose to open a Taco Bell, serving the lowest quality food allowed by law, making a miniscule profit margin on each sale and hoping to turn a profit based on volume.
 (There’s a reason why these types of businesses often stay open 24 hours a day: they’ve got to make every sale possible in order to make enough money to keep the lights on.)

 There’s a common mistake we all make when we start our businesses: we don’t give enough thought to what type of quality we’re going to provide or how much we’re going to charge for our products.

-Are we going to be the next McDonald’s, churning out value-meal inspection reports that provide the lowest-quality product allowed by law, making a miniscule profit margin on each sale, and hoping to turn a profit based on volume; doing enough inspections to cover the inevitable refunds, complaints, and lawsuits?
+Are we going to be the next McDonald’s, churning out value-meal inspection reports that provide the lowest-quality product allowed by our Standards, making a miniscule amount of profit on each sale?
+Do we keep plugging along, hoping to turn a profit based on volume; doing enough inspections to cover the inevitable refunds, complaints, and lawsuits?

-The demand is out there.
+The demand for bottom-of-the-barrel home inspections is out there.
 There will always be a drive-through line full of customers looking for a happy meal.
 There will always be clients that want to pay the least, while at the same time expecting the most.

-We really can’t do anything about that.
-It’s human nature.
-It always was and always will be there.
+We really can’t do anything about that; it’s human nature.
+Those type of customers will be there.
 We can’t control it.
-Like the crashing waves on the beach, it’s constantly beating down on us, wearing on us, trying to get us to cave to its desires.
+Like the crashing waves on the beach, they’re constantly beating us up over price, wearing on us, trying to get us to cave to they’re desires.
+We can’t stop those type of customers, so we need to focus our attention on the things that we can control.

-What we do in response to that demand is what’s going to determine our future.
-The choices we make, whether or not to pander to the base, influences everything we do going forward.
+What we do in response to the demand for cheap inspections is what’s going to determine our future.
+The choices we make, whether or not to pander to those type of customers, influences everything we do going forward.
 It’s the point where we rise to the challenge or we fall to the bottom with everyone else; we either sink or swim.

 It’s our choice.
 Do we serve the discriminating clients who are in the market for a white-tablecloth, four-course dinner or throw a happy meal at them as they rush by the drive-through window?

-The quality of the work that we do will be determined by the level of clientele we choose to work with in our business.
+The quality of our work will be determined by the level of clientele we choose to work for in our business.
 Are we looking to do meaningful work at a reasonable price, and make a difference in the lives of our clients, or are we simply looking to collect a tiny check for doing as little work as humanly possible?

 Are we going to be content with charging as little as we can for our product, or are we going to price our offering commensurate with the quality that we’re providing?